hydroclaus/python-numpy-git/scientific_writing.md

         - "estimate" vs. "predict"
         - when is something "significant" and at what level of significance
     - Generally, the first word of a sentence starts with a capital letter, and at the end of a sentence forms some sort of punctuation, usually a period.
 While it seems strange that I feel the urge to point this out, history has shown that it is necessary to be pointed out.
+    - Don't use: "it can be seen" (unless you specify what and where and when), "obviously" and other fill-words.
+Most of the time, you can delete "also"
+    - Don't use: "we could observe".
+Instead: "we observed", or, if passive voice should be necessary "it was observed".

 - Be carful and consistent with units.
 In my experience, this works best in Latex using the package [SIunitx](https://www.namsu.de/Extra/pakete/Siunitx.pdf).
 An example: "*The concentration of Deathylene varies between 11.3⋅10^{-3} mg/L and 12.4⋅10^{-1} mg/L*" [note: the exponents are written here in latex syntax for clarity, but should ultimately be typeset properly, independent of the software you use (and if you use latex, then use SIunitx)]